Assemblies

 We encourage you to talk to your children about keeping themselves safe and, in this context, to walk to and from school in pairs or groups.
 If you normally meet your child and find that for some reason you cannot do so, please do not hesitate to ring the school office as soon as possible so that alternative arrangements can be communicated to your child.
 You should also stress that, if by any chance your child is left waiting at the gate after 3.15pm (or when the crossing patrols finish), your child should go to the office and stay there until arrangements have been made.
 If your child does not arrive at home at the expected time, once again please contact the school and every assistance will be given to locate them.

-Gifted and Talented Programme
+Gifted Education Programme

 At Torbay School students are extended within classrooms with differentiated programmes and offered a variety of opportunities.
 They are identified following specific criteria and catered for across the curriculum.